Rhino for Accessories

-Rhino for Accessories will teach you the tools and methods to develop accessory design concepts into 3D models and technical drawings used for prototyping, range planning and fabricating with technologies like 3D printing.
-Students will learn these tools and methods through exercises to develop both an accessory that can be worn and one that can be carried.
+Rhino for Accessories will teach the tools and methods to develop accessory design concepts into 3D models and technical drawings used for prototyping, range planning, and fabricating with technologies like 3D printing.
+Students will learn these tools and methods through exercises to develop an accessory that can be both worn and can be carried.

-This intensive and comprehensive course is designed to provide you with a solid foundation to extend and improve your current accessory design methods, whilst giving you the confidence to explore a world of unprecedented design possibilities.
+This intensive and comprehensive course is designed to provide a solid foundation to extend and improve your current accessory design methods, while giving you the confidence to explore a world of unprecedented design possibilities.

 - Digitizing hand sketches into Rhino